 - IMPORTANT NOTICE -

-The OAS Administrative Tribunal informs that, in response to the current contingency, during the teleworking period, any consultations, applications and submissions of complaints by the staff continue to be processed through the e-mail email@example.com.
+The OAS Administrative Tribunal informs that, during the teleworking period, any consultations, applications and submissions of complaints by the staff continue to be processed through the e-mail [email protected].